intelligenxe/.github/profile/README.md

 ## Contributors:

-Our generative AI (GenAI) model is versatile by design, enabling application across a wide range of use cases—not just corporate strategy design.
-The core architecture is a generic RAG (Retrieval-Augmented Generation) system built with LlamaIndex, which is queried by a coordinated team of CrewAI agents.
-Both the RAG system and the agentic workflow can be customized for specific use cases.

-As a contributor to this OSS platform, your focus should not be on corporate strategy.
-Instead, your primary goal is to develop the underlying GenAI technologies that power the platform.
+As a contributor to this open-source (OSS) platform, you do not need to focus on designing corporate strategies.
+Your primary goal is to develop the generative AI (GenAI) technologies that power the platform — flexible, reusable tools that can be applied to a wide range of use cases beyond strategic planning, including your own personal projects.

 To get started, please read the [CONTRIBUTING.md](https://github.com/intelligenxe/.github/blob/main/CONTRIBUTING.md) file.